makma/fingerprintjs.com/content/blog/storing-anonymous-browsing-preferences-using-browser-fingerprinting.md

 customCTA:
   openCtaNewTab: false
 ---
 Website owners can provide users with an optimized, custom-tailored user experience by remembering their unique preferences and configurations.
-This traditionally involves using cookies and/or requiring users to log in to retrieve saved preferences, but FingerprintJS offers a more effective solution that’s 99.5 percent accurate — no user actions required.
+This traditionally involves using cookies and/or requiring users to log in to retrieve saved preferences, but Fingerprint offers a more effective solution that’s 99.5 percent accurate — no user actions required.

-In this article, we’ll take a look at how FingerprintJS works and some of its use cases, followed by a tutorial on implementing dark mode to demonstrate how to remember anonymous users’ cloaked preferences.
+In this article, we’ll take a look at how Fingerprint works and some of its use cases, followed by a tutorial on implementing dark mode to demonstrate how to remember anonymous users’ cloaked preferences.

 ## What is a browser fingerprint?